National ISSN Centre for Germany - Frequently asked questions (FAQ)

 Does the issue of an ISSN represent a statement on the quality of the content of a serial publication?

-Before an ISSN is issued, the only aspect which is checked is whether the publication meets the formal criteria for a serial publication set out in the ISSN definitions, thereby allowing an ISSN to be issued.
+Before an ISSN is issued, the only aspect which is checked is whether the publication meets the formal criteria for a serial publication set out in the ISSN definitions.
 The content is not checked, nor is the quality of the articles or contributions in the serial publication evaluated.
-The issue of an ISSN therefore does not represent a statement on the quality of a publication's content.